OpenCyphal-Garage/libcyphal/docs/design/readme.md

     [[nodiscard]] std::expected<Publisher<Message>, Error> makePublisher(const std::uint16_t subject_id);

     // An additional template parameter may be added later specifying the depth of the FIFO queue.
-    // If the queue is full, oldest messages are dropped (newer messages take precedence).
+    // If the queue is full, the oldest messages are dropped (newer messages take precedence).
     // For now, the queue depth is 1, meaning that subscribers behave like sampling ports. template <typename Message>
     [[nodiscard]] std::expected<Subscriber<Message>, Error> makeSubscriber(const std::uint16_t subject_id);